Provides administrative support for ITS, including financial management, purchasing, contracts, and employment.

 Work in computer labs located across campus: ML, HPEC, ELB, & FCN.
 Counselors monitor activity in the labs, assist students with general questions, identify hardware and software problems, clean and maintain the work areas.
 Labs are open during the day as well as evenings and weekends, which offers a range of hours available for work.
 These jobs do not require advanced technical skills, but basic familiarity with computers and the most commonly used software is preferred.
 Counselors must have good communication and interpersonal skills.

-Help Desk Technicians
+Service Desk Technicians

 The ITS Helpdesk employs students that possess more advanced technical skills, including the ability to diagnose problems and perform basic hardware repairs, software installation and upgrades, and other hardware installations.
 Helpdesk technicians provide customer service to faculty and staff and must have excellent interpersonal and communication skills.